psteiwer/ObjectScript-Math/CONTRIBUTING.md

 ## Enhancement Requests

 ## Submitting Code

+**Pull requests will NOT be approved until these conditions are met**.
+These requirements will ensure that the code can easily be maintained and worked on by multiple contributers.
+It will also help maintain the integrity and reliability of the code base.

 ### Code Style
 - Please view LeastCommonMultiple() and follow the syntax for naming conventions, command styles, indentations, and line breaks
 - TODO, formalize style